Skip to main content

 U.S. service members, veterans, and their families may be eligible for certain immigration benefits in recognition of their important sacrifices.
 Specifically, veterans and current service members may be eligible to become U.S. citizens through naturalization under special provisions of the Immigration and Nationality Act (INA).
 These provisions reduce or eliminate certain general requirements for naturalization, including the requirements for the applicant to have resided in and been physically present in the United States for a specific period of time before naturalizing.1

-Since 2002, we have naturalized more than 148,000 members of the U.S. military, both at home and abroad.
-Naturalization ceremonies have taken place in more than 30 countries from Albania to the United Arab Emirates.2 In the last five years (fiscal years 2017 – 2021), we have naturalized almost 30,000 service members.
-In FY 2021, we naturalized 8,800 service members, a 90% increase than the previous year.
-Authorization for the Military Accessions Vital to the National Interest (MAVNI) program (PDF) expired on Sept.
-30, 2017, contributing to a decrease in military naturalizations.
-The MAVNI program, authorized by the Department of Defense in 2008, allowed certain individuals who were not U.S. citizens, nationals, or lawful permanent residents to enlist if they had skills considered vital to the national interest.
+Since 2002, we have naturalized more than 187,000 members of the U.S. military, both at home and abroad.
+Naturalization ceremonies have taken place in more than 30 countries from Albania to the United Arab Emirates.2 In the last five years (fiscal years 2020 – 2024), we have naturalized more than 52,000 service members.
+In FY 2024, we naturalized more than 16,290 service members, a 34% increase from the previous year.

 Countries of Birth

-Service members born in the Philippines, Mexico, Jamaica, China, and South Korea —the top five countries of birth among those naturalized—comprised 39% of the naturalizations since FY 2017.
-The next five countries of birth— Nigeria, Ghana, India, Haiti, and Nepal—comprised an additional 17% of military naturalizations from FY 2017 to FY 2021.
+Service members born in the Philippines, Jamaica, Mexico, Nigeria, and Ghana — the top five countries of birth among those naturalized — comprised over 38% of the naturalizations since FY 2020.
+The next five countries of birth — Haiti, China, Cameroon, Vietnam, and South Korea — comprised an additional 16% of military naturalizations from FY 2020 to FY 2024.

 Age

 Half of all service members were between 22 and 30 years old when they naturalized.
-The median age of all service members who naturalized between FY 2017 to FY 2021 was 27 years old.
-About 20% were 21 and under when they naturalized.
-About 6% were older than 41 when they naturalized.
+The median age of all service members who naturalized between FY 2020 to FY 2024 was 27 years old.
+More than 17% were 21 and under when they naturalized.
+Almost 5% were older than 40 when they naturalized.

-Men comprised 76% of all service members naturalized between FY 2017 and FY 2021.
-The proportion of male and female service members naturalized remained consistent across years.
+Men comprised 73% of all service members naturalized between FY 2020 and FY 2024.
+The proportion of male and female service members naturalized remained fairly consistent across years with the proportion of females slightly increasing from FY 2020 to FY 2024.

 Branch of Service

-Service members from the Army (including National Guard and Reserves) comprised about two-thirds (62%) of all military naturalizations from FY 2017 to FY 2021.
-Service members from the Coast Guard comprised less than 1% of military naturalizations from FY 2017 to FY 2021.3
+Service members from the Army (including National Guard and Reserves) comprised almost two-thirds (60%) of all military naturalizations from FY 2020 to FY 2024.
+Service members from the Coast Guard comprised less than 1% of military naturalizations from FY 2020 to FY 2024.3

 Tables